martinescardo/TypeTopology/README.md

 [SquashedSum](http://www.cs.bham.ac.uk/~mhe/agda-new/SquashedSum.html) defines the sum of a countable family with an added point at infinity.

-The module [SearchableOrdinals](http://www.cs.bham.ac.uk/~mhe/agda-new/SearchableOrdinals.html) defines a map from ordinal codes `a la Brouwer to types which are seatchable.
+The module [SearchableOrdinals](http://www.cs.bham.ac.uk/~mhe/agda-new/SearchableOrdinals.html) defines a map from ordinal codes à la Brouwer to types which are searchable.
-The module [LexicographicSearch](http://www.cs.bham.ac.uk/~mhe/agda-new/LexicographicSearch) show how to find infima of decidable predicates in the lexicographic order.
+The module [LexicographicSearch](http://www.cs.bham.ac.uk/~mhe/agda-new/LexicographicSearch.html) show how to find infima of decidable predicates in the lexicographic order.
 The module [ConvergentSequenceInfSearchable](http://www.cs.bham.ac.uk/~mhe/agda-new/ConvergentSequenceInfSearchable) shows that we can find infima of decidable predicates on `ℕ∞`.

 # Conaturals